Saudi crown prince's carefully managed rise h... | Taiwan News

 For decades in Saudi Arabia, succession passed down among the dozens of sons of the kingdom's founder, King Abdul-Aziz.
 And, over time, the sons have grown older and older upon reaching the throne.

+He was little-known among the many grandchildren of Saudi Arabia's patriarch, a young man educated only in the kingdom who stuck close to his father, who previously served as the governor of Riyadh, the Saudi capital.

-As defense minister, he entered office facing a crisis in Yemen, which lies south of the kingdom.
-Shiite rebels known as Houthis had overrun the country's capital, Sanaa.
-Claiming that the Houthis were backed by Iran, Saudi Arabia launched a coalition war against them.
+As defense minister, he entered office facing a crisis in Yemen, the Arab world's poorest country, which lies south of the kingdom.
+Shiite rebels known as Houthis had overrun the country's capital, Sanaa, unseating the deeply unpopular government of Abed Rabbo Mansour Hadi.

+When Hadi fled and it appeared the country's port city of Aden would fall to the rebels, Saudi Arabia launched a coalition war against the Houthis — a conflict that soon became a stalemate.

+The United Nations estimates 10,000 people have been killed in Yemen's conflict, and activists say that number is likely far higher.
+It has exacerbated what the U.N. calls the world's worst humanitarian crisis, with hunger and cholera stalking civilians, worsened by the kingdom's blockade of ports.

-The coalition has faced widespread criticism for its airstrikes hitting clinics and marketplaces, which have killed civilians.
+Meanwhile, the Saudi-led coalition has faced widespread criticism for its airstrikes hitting clinics and marketplaces, which have killed civilians.
+The Houthis, as well, have indiscriminately used landmines and arrested political opponents.

+The coalition says Iran has funneled weapons to the Houthis ranging from small arms to the ballistic missiles now regularly fired into the kingdom, which Iran denies.

 "We won't wait for the battle to be in Saudi Arabia," the prince told the Saudi-owned broadcasting company MBC last year.
 "Instead, we will work so that the battle is for them in Iran, not in Saudi Arabia."